No-go theorem of anisotropic inflation via Schwinger mechanism: Classical solution

 We consider the homogeneous background gauge field and adopt the temporal gauge:

 The physical scale of the electric field (we simply call it the electric field in this paper) is given by

 where $\dot{}$ means the derivative with respect to the cosmic time.

-Solving the classical field equations under the slow-roll condition:\footnote{ In this paper, a persistent electric field is prepared completely at the classical level.
+Solving the classical field equations under the slow-roll condition\footnote{ In this paper, a persistent electric field is prepared completely at the classical level.
 On the other hand, in \cite{Sobol2018,Gorbar2019,Sobol2020}, a persistent electric field is prepared by considering the horizon crossing mode of the gauge field which may experience the quantum-to-classical transition.
-The Schwinger mechanism are studied in the different situations between this paper and \cite{Sobol2018,Gorbar2019,Sobol2020}.}
+We thus study the Schwinger mechanism in the situation different from \cite{Sobol2018,Gorbar2019,Sobol2020}.}

 we obtain